NikhilNRS/PFS_Walkthrough_Example/README.md

 saved_pickles --- Helper folder for saving intermediate results.

-Titanic_survival_dataset(Contains preprocess steps) --- ontains exact preprocessing steps.
+Titanic_survival_dataset(Contains preprocess steps) --- contains exact preprocessing steps.
 Consult if you're interested.

 **The best way to read the notebooks is probably in the order given.**